leonr678/Physics-Informed-Neural-Networks-Tumour-Growth-PyTorch/README.md

 # Mathematical modelling

-The PINN will embed the Gompertz PDE, which is a particular case of the Generalised Logistic equation:
+The PINN will embed the Gompertz ODE, which is a particular case of the Generalised Logistic equation:

 dV/dt = $\alpha$ ln(K/V)V